lukeomalley/go-intrepreter/README.md

 ## Status

-2.5 : p64 Infix Operators
+2.8 : p78 Extending the Parser